USS Yorktown (CV-5): Salvage and sinking

 Hammann went to general quarters, with a 20-millimeter gun going into action in an attempt to explode the torpedoes in the water as she tried to get underway.
 One torpedo hit Hammann directly amidships and broke her back.
 The destroyer jackknifed and went down rapidly.
-Two torpedoes struck Yorktown just below the turn of the bilge at the after end of the island structure.
+Two torpedoes struck Yorktown at the turn of the bilge at the after end of the island structure.
 The fourth torpedo passed astern of the carrier.

 About a minute after Hammann sank there was an underwater explosion, possibly caused by the destroyer's depth charges going off.
 The concussion killed many of Hammann's and a few of Yorktown's men who had been thrown into the water, battered the damaged carrier's hull, dislodged Yorktown's auxiliary generator and numerous fixtures from the hangar deck, sheared rivets in the starboard leg of the foremast, and injured several onboard crew members.
 The remaining destroyers initiated a search for the enemy submarine (which escaped), and commenced rescue operations for Hammann survivors and the Yorktown salvage crew.
 Vireo cut the tow and doubled back to assist in rescue efforts.

 Throughout the night of 6 June and into the morning of 7 June, Yorktown remained afloat; but by 05:30 on 7 June, observers noted that her list was rapidly increasing to port.
-Shortly afterwards, the ship turned over onto her port side, and lay that way, revealing the torpedo hole in her starboard bilge- the result of the submarine attack.
+Shortly afterwards, the ship turned over onto her port side, and lay afloat for several minutes, revealing the torpedo hole in her starboard bilge- the result of the submarine attack.
 Captain Buckmaster's American flag was still flying.
-All ships half-masted their colors in salute; all hands who were topside with heads uncovered and came to attention, with tears in their eyes.
+All ships half-masted their colors in salute; all hands who were topside with heads uncovered came to attention, with tears in their eyes.
 Two patrolling PBYs appeared overhead and dipped their wings in a final salute.
 At 07:01, the ship rolled upside-down, and slowly sank, stern first, in 3000 fathom of water with her battle flags flying.
 To most who witnessed the sinking, the Yorktown went quietly and with enormous dignity- "like the great lady she was," as one of them put it.
 In all, Yorktown's sinking on 7 June 1942 claimed the lives of 141 of her officers and crewmen.